NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          - **Secondary return ducts**: b_r * (1 - F_out) * ConditionedFloorAreaServed

          where F_out is 1.0 when NumberofConditionedFloorsAboveGrade <= 1 and 0.75 when NumberofConditionedFloorsAboveGrade > 1, and b_r is 0.05 * NumberofReturnRegisters with a maximum value of 0.25.
-  .. [#] DuctLocation choices are "living space", "basement - conditioned", "basement - unconditioned", "crawlspace - unvented", "crawlspace - vented", "attic - unvented", "attic - vented", "garage", "outside", "exterior wall", "under slab", "roof deck", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
-         See :ref:`hpxmllocations` for descriptions.
-  .. [#] DuctLocation and DuctSurfaceArea are either both required or both disallowed.
-  .. [#] If DuctLocation not provided, defaults to the first present space type: "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "attic - vented", "attic - unvented", "garage", or "living space".
-         Any secondary ducts (i.e., when NumberofConditionedFloorsAboveGrade > 1) will always be located in "living space".

 Hydronic Distribution
 ~~~~~~~~~~~~~~~~~~~~~